Q&A /

 I'd put three or four on a roof to really have a good chance at cooling an attic on a hot summer day.

-In contrast, an active ventilation device might be an electric powered whole house fan or a powered roof ventilator.
+In contrast, an active ventilation device might be an electric-powered whole-house fan or a powered roof ventilator.
 Passive vents work for free and in almost all instances are silent.

-Never Block Vent
+Never Block Vent Holes

 The last thing you want to do is stuff insulation in the vents.
 Ventilating attic spaces in winter months is often more important than venting them in summer.